 - The potential for additional claims if underlying liability of any of the Groups' insured is established and deemed covered under policies written by Dominion or Trent. - The potential for the value of investments to become impaired if the issuing counterparty is itself exposed to climate change risk or operates in an industry which will be affected by regulations designed to mitigate climate risk (ie potential "stranded assets").

-Monitoring of potential climate-related financial risks continued during 2022 and was subsumed within a broader approach to ESG (Environment, Social, and Governance) that was developed during the year.
-An ESG Framework and ESG Strategy were put in place in 2022 and a number of feasibility studies conducted to further understand the extent and nature of the Company's risk profile in these areas.
-Such feasibility studies have informed a detailed ESG Plan for 2023 which will be implemented during the year.
+The Group continued monitoring of potential climate-related financial risks continued during 2023 and was subsumed within a broader approach to ESG (Environment, Social, and Governance) that was developed during the year and implemented in 2023.